 Yifan Peng

-I am a final-year Ph.D. student in the Department of Electrical and Computer Engineering, Carnegie Mellon University, Pittsburgh, PA, USA.
-I am fortunate to be supervised by Prof. Shinji Watanabe (Sep 2021 - now) and Prof. Ian Lane (Aug 2020 - Aug 2021; now at UC, Santa Cruz).
-I received my bachelor’s degree from the Department of Electronic Engineering, Tsinghua University, Beijing, China in 2020.
+I received my Ph.D. in Electrical and Computer Engineering from Carnegie Mellon University, Pittsburgh, PA, USA in 2025, where I was fortunate to be supervised by Prof. Shinji Watanabe (Sep 2021 - May 2025) and Prof. Ian Lane (Aug 2020 - Aug 2021; now at UC, Santa Cruz).
+Prior to that, I received my bachelor’s degree from the Department of Electronic Engineering, Tsinghua University, Beijing, China in 2020.

 In Summer 2024, I was an AI Research Intern at NVIDIA NeMo, where I worked on joint speech-text language models.
 In Summer 2023, I was a research scientist intern at Meta AI FAIR and worked on speech language models for voice-preserved textless speech-to-speech translation.
 In Summer 2022, I worked as a speech recognition intern at ASAPP about speech model compression.

 My research area is speech and language processing.
-My Ph.D. thesis is to develop effective and efficient open speech foundation models.
-I have led the project of Open Whisper-style Speech Models (OWSM) at CMU WAVLab, developing the first large-scale, fully open speech foundation model from academia.
-Now I am interested in integrating speech capabilities into large language models.
-Most of my works are open sourced in a widely-used speech processing toolkit, ESPnet.
+My Ph.D. thesis is “Towards Effective and Efficient Open Speech Foundation Models”.
+Most of my works have been open sourced in a widely-used speech processing toolkit, ESPnet.
+During my Ph.D. at CMU WAVLab, I led the Open Whisper-style Speech Models (OWSM) project, developing the first large-scale, fully open speech foundation model from academia.
+Now I am interested in spoken language models.

 I published first-authored papers at top-tier AI/speech conferences, such as ICML, ACL, NAACL, ICASSP, and INTERSPEECH.
 Several projects that I was involved in received notable recognition, including EMNLP 2024 Best Paper Award, IEEE SLT 2024 Best Paper Award, ICASSP 2023 Top 3% Paper Recognition (3 papers), and SPIE Medical Imaging 2020 Best Student Paper Award Finalist.

-I have been the primary contributor to several major projects:
+I have been the primary contributor to several projects:

-- Novel speech encoder architecture: Branchformer (ICML’22), E-Branchformer vs Conformer (INTERSPEECH’23)
+- Speech encoder architecture design: Branchformer (ICML’22), E-Branchformer vs Conformer (INTERSPEECH’23)

 - Speech model compression: I3D (ICASSP’23 Top 3%), HJ-Pruning (ICASSP’23 Top 3%), DPHuBERT (INTERSPEECH’23)

-- Speech language models: SpeechLM analysis, MSLM-S2ST, VoiceTextBlender (NAACL’25), and more to follow
+- Speech language models: SpeechLM analysis, MSLM-S2ST, VoiceTextBlender (NAACL’25), SLM Survey

 News